Hexagon shaped overlay

 CAS: Lastly, if you had a magic wand to change anything about drug discovery, what would you change?

 Zoheb: If I could introduce one major improvement in the drug discovery field, it would be the enhanced integration of software tools.
 Many laboratories and research facilities currently use multiple platforms that do not effectively communicate with one another, leading to inefficiencies and delays in the discovery process.
 By improving interoperability between these tools, we could significantly accelerate the development of new therapies and enhance the overall effectiveness of the drug discovery process, ultimately leading to better patient care outcomes.
-We're in this game together, and we all want to get therapies to patients to ultimately prevent death and alleviate disease.
+We're in this game together, and we all want to get therapies to patients to ultimately extend life and alleviate disease.

 Learn about the CAS vision for advancing life science research